ruchitha007/WA/Project/04/README.md

 You should look through the files invoked in the `getting-started.html` view (`getting-started.html`, `gettingStarted.jsx`, `components/example/Example.jsx`) since it shows the JavaScript and JSX statements needed to run an ReactJS web application along with explanatory comments.
 You should use this pattern and file naming convention for the other components you build for the class.

 Model data is typically fetched from the webserver which retrieves the data from a database.
 To avoid having to set up a database for this project we will give you an HTML script tag to load the model data directly into the browser's DOM from the local file system.
-The models will appear in the DOM under the property name `cs142models`.
-You will be able to access it under the name `window.cs142models` in a ReactJS component.
+The models will appear in the DOM under the property name `models`.
+You will be able to access it under the name `window.models` in a ReactJS component.

 ## Problem 1: Understand and update the example view (5 points)